Puppy Training Schedule: What To Teach Puppies, and When

-For a new puppy, a crate is an invaluable aid in housebreaking.
-When your puppy is used to his crate, it will be easy to take him visiting, for trips in the car, or to the vet.
-My book details eight applications for crate training.
+For a new puppy, a crate helps with housebreaking and provides a safe den for sleeping.
+When your puppy is used to his crate, it will be easy to take him visiting, or for trips in the car, or to the vet.
 When we watch TV, we sit in our favorite chairs and our dog Buffy chooses to lie down in her crate, watching the same shows we watch (well, sort of!).

 Housebreaking (2-3 months)

-At 2-3 months old, puppies are infants and won't have reliable control of their bladder for many months.
-Some breeds are notoriously difficult to housebreak and take even longer.
-Still, housebreaking begins the day you bring your puppy home.
-Establish the right pattern from the beginning and Puppy will be housebroken as soon as his little organs can cooperate.
+At 2-3 months old, puppies are infants and won't have reliable control of their bladder for several months.
+(Tiny breeds are notoriously difficult to housebreak and take even longer.)

 Acceptance of being handled (2-3 months)

 The best way to do this is to include it in your vocabulary lessons and your respect lessons.
-If you teach words and respect properly, acceptance of being handled will come naturally – they go "hand-in-hand"!
+If you teach words and respect properly, acceptance of being handled will come naturally – they go "hand-in-hand", so to speak!

 Gentleness (2-3 months)

-Remember, you must be the who sets the limits of ALL good and bad behavior.
+Remember, you must be the one who sets the limits of ALL good and bad behavior.

 Household rules (2-3 months)